hyperledger/bevel/docs/source/faq.md

 In this project, it is assumed that a user would fall into either a category of [Operators](./operationalguide.md) or [Developers](./developerguide.md).
 However, this is not saying that technicians such as Solution/Tech Archs who have more expertise in wider areas are not eligible users, e.g. Blockchain or Distributed Ledger Technology (DLT).
 On the contrary, a user who has proper technical knowledge on those areas will find the usage of the Blockchain Automation Framework (BAF) repository mentioned in the tutorial on this website to be more straightforward.
 For people new to these areas, they might find a deep learning curve before using or even contributing back to this repository.
 If a user is from a non-tech background, but would still like to find out how BAF could accelerate set-up of a new production-scale DLT network, the [Introduction](./introduction.md) section is the right start point.

 (1) **Operators**:
 An operator is a System Operator that would work as a Deployment Manager, who has strong technical knowledge on cloud architecture and DevOps but basic DLT.
-An operator might be a decision maker in a new DLT project, and would be responsible for the ongoing stability of the organization's resources and services as well as set-up and maintenance of one or more applications for the organization.
+An operator might be a decision maker in a new DLT/Blockchain project, and would be responsible for the ongoing stability of the organization's resources and services as well as set-up and maintenance of one or more applications for the organization.

-A **common scenario** that an operator would like to leverage the Blockchain Automation Framework repository might be that s/he has been asked to use a DLT technology for a business case, but s/he does not know where/how to start.
+A **common scenario** that an operator would like to leverage the Blockchain Automation Framework repository might be that s/he has been asked to use a DLT/Blockchain technology for a business case, but s/he does not know where/how to start.
 S/he might have limited budget, and might not have all the technical skills in the team and was overwhelmed by the time it would take for the solution to be created.

 **Unique values** in scenarios like this provisioned by the Blockchain Automation Framework repository are: (a) efficiency and rapid deployment (b) consistent quality (c) open-source (d) cloud infrastructure independence (e) optimization via scalability, modularity and security and (f) accelerated go-to-market.

-Essentially, an operator would be able to set up a large-size DLT network in a production environment by using this repository as per the tutorials in this website along with the instructions in the readme files in the repository.
-The network requirements such as which DLT platform (e.g. Fabric/Corda) and which cloud platform (e.g. AWS/GCP/Azure etc) would be used should have been pre-determined already before using this repository.
+Essentially, an operator would be able to set up a large-size DLT/Blockchain network in a production environment by using this repository as per the tutorials in this website along with the instructions in the readme files in the repository.
+The network requirements such as which DLT/Blockchain platform (e.g. Fabric/Corda) and which cloud platform (e.g. AWS/GCP/Azure etc) would be used should have been pre-determined already before using this repository.
 The operator would ensure that the Blockchain Automation Framework repo is set up and deployed properly.
-Eventually, BAF would speed up the whole DLT network set-up process and would require less DLT developers enabling the operator to retain the budgets and man-power for other activities.
+Eventually, BAF would speed up the whole DLT/Blockchain network set-up process and would require less DLT/Blockchain developers enabling the operator to retain the budgets and man-power for other activities.

 (2) **Developers**:
-A developer can be a DevOps or Full Stack Developer who would have knowledge on multiple programming languages, basic knowledge of DLT networks and smart contracts, Ansible and DevOps.
+A developer can be a DevOps or Full Stack Developer who would have knowledge on multiple programming languages, basic knowledge of DLT/Blockchain networks and smart contracts, Ansible and DevOps.
 Daily work might include developing applications and using DevOps tools.

-A **common scenario** that a developer would like to use this repo might be that s/he would like to gain knowledge on production-scale DLT development, but might not have enough technical skills and experiences yet.
+A **common scenario** that a developer would like to use this repo might be that s/he would like to gain knowledge on production-scale DLT/Blockchain development, but might not have enough technical skills and experiences yet.
 Learing knowledge from the existing poorly-designed architecture would be time-consuming and fruitless.

 The Blockchain Automation Framework provisions its **unique values** to the developer that s/he now has an opportunity to learn how different sets of cutting-edge technologies leveraged in this repository are combined in use such as reusable architecture patterns, reusable assets including APIs or microservices design.
 The architecture design in this repository has been fully tested and demonstrated as a high-quality one known for a fact that it has been being improved continously through the technical experts' rich experiences.
-The developer could try to use this repository to set up a small-size DLT network to see how it works and gradually pick up new skills across Blockchain, DevOps etc.
+The developer could try to use this repository to set up a small-size DLT/Blockchain network to see how it works and gradually pick up new skills across Blockchain, DevOps etc.

 Furthermore, the developer could even show the maturity of skills to contribute back to this project.
 Contributions can include but not limited to (1) suggest or add new functionalities (2) fix various bugs and (3) organize hackthon or developer events for the Blockchain Automation Framework in the future.